Praashoo7/I-Liked-a-Design/README.md

 ## License

 This project showcases a portfolio design originally created by Facu Motanaro.
-The HTML, CSS, and JavaScript implementation is the work of Prashant[Owner of this Repository].
+The HTML, CSS, and JavaScript implementation is the work of Prashant.
 All rights reserved.

+The design rights belong to Facu Motanaro, and the code copyright belongs to Prashant.
-The design and code in this repository may not be used, copied, modified, or distributed without the explicit permission of both Prashant[Owner of this Repository] and Facu Motanaro.
+Neither the design nor the code in this repository may be used, copied, modified, or distributed without the explicit permission of both Prashant and Facu Motanaro.

+Design: Facu Motanaro
-© 2024 Prashant - Facu Motanaro
+Code Implementation: © 2024 Prashant